-A. Punch-Out Inspection: Conduct an inspection of the work by the CQC system Manager near the end of the work, or any increment of the work established by a time stated FAR 52.211-10 - Commencement, Prosecution, and Completion of Work, or by the specifications.
+A. Punch-Out Inspection: Conduct an inspection of the work by the CQC system Manager near the end of the work, or any increment of the work established by the specifications.
 Prepare and include in the CQC documentation a punch list of items which do not conform to the approved drawings and specifications.
 Include within the list of deficiencies the estimated date by which the deficiencies will be corrected.
 Make a second inspection the CQC System Manager or staff to ascertain that all deficiencies have been corrected.
 Once this is accomplished, notify the Government that the facility is ready for the Government Pre-Final Inspection.